HoomanMinoosepehr/hoomo_rental_car/README.md

 # Hoomo Rental Car
 ## Version: v1.0.0
 ## Framework:
-  - BackEnd: Ruby on Rails
+  - BackEnd: Ruby on Rails & Bootstrap
-  - FrontEnd: Reac.js

 ## Database:
  - PostgreSQL

 ## Introduction:
 "Hoomo-Rental-Car" is a platform that allows users to either rent a car or list their own cars for rent if they own one.
-This platform has been developed using Ruby on Rails for the backend and communicates with React.js on the frontend via API.
+This platform has been developed using Ruby on Rails for both the server and view pages.
 It utilizes PostgreSQL as its database system.

 ## Users:
 ### Guest User: